Norfolk Island’s Time

 Which Time Zone?

-Norfolk Island is on Norfolk (Island) Time, which is UTC+11:30.
-Norfolk Island Time is 1.5 hours ahead of Australian Eastern Standard Time (AEST), which is the time that cities such as Canberra, Sydney and Melbourne use when they are not on daylight saving time (DST).
+Norfolk Island is on Norfolk Time (NFT), which is UTC+11.
+NFT is 1 hour ahead of Australian Eastern Standard Time (AEST), which is the time that cities such as Canberra, Sydney and Melbourne use when they are not on daylight saving time (DST).

 Who decides the time?